 If information displayed on the DMI does not require an action from the driver this information is not contained in the rules.
 SCOPE AND FIELD OF APPLICATION

+The document is fully applicable to ETCS Onboard units complying with Set of specifications #2 or Set of specifications #3 of Commission Regulation 2016/919.
+It is also largely applicable to ETCS Onboard units complying with Set of specifications #1 of Commission Regulation 2016/919, provided that the DMI used fulfills the specification ERA_ERTMS_015560.

 The scope is the following:

+ETCS level 0 application,

 ETCS level 1 application whether or not trackside signals or infill are present,

 ETCS level 2 application, whether or not trackside signals are present,